zkVerify Mainchain API

 aggregate

 Publish the aggregation.
 This call is used to publish a new aggregation that is in the domain both in to be published queue or is still not completed.
-If everything is fine, move the held funds for this publication to the caller account.
+If everything is fine, it processes held funds for aggregation and delivery

 In case everything is fine a Event::NewAggregationReceipt